New hybrid architectures are unlocking the power of data and AI (VB Live)

 Speakers:

-- Alan Lee, Corporate Vice President and Head of Advanced Research, AMD
+- Alan Lee, Corporate Vice President and Head of Research and Advanced Development, AMD

 - Kunle Olukotun, Co-founder and Chief Technologist, SambaNova Systems